technofocus-pte/aoaidepth/Labguides/Use case 08-Build a custom chat app with Azure AI Foundry SDK​/Use case 08-Build a custom chat app with Azure AI Foundry SDK​.md

 OpenAI service.

-1. Search for +++**PowerShell**+++ from the Windows search bar and open it in the Administrator mode.
+1. Search for +++**PowerShell**+++ from the Windows search bar and open it in the **Administrator** mode.
+Accept if prompted for the launch to continue.

     ![A screenshot of a computer Description automatically generated](./media/image27.png)